-SMC is a chip on the logic board that controls all power functions for your computer.
-NVRAM and PRAM are small memories that your Mac uses to store certain settings.
+NVRAM (Non-volatile Random-Access Memory) and PRAM (Parameter Random-Access Memory) are small memories that your Mac uses to store certain settings.
 That includes display resolution, startup-disc selection, recent kernel panic information, and more.

 4. Check and repair startup disk in macOS Recovery mode

-Try this solution if you can see the Apple logo on the white screen (with or without loading bar).
+Try this solution if you can see the Apple logo on the white screen (with or without the loading bar).
 The Apple logo means that the system finds the startup disk.
 However, for some reasons like file system corruption, the operating system directory can't be loaded.